renderedtext/semaphore-scripts/README.md

 # Semaphore Scripts

-This repository contains scripts that can be used on Semaphore Classic to extend the functionality and customize the build and deploy environment.
-Semaphore Classic is part of [SemaphoreCI](https://semaphoreci.com), continuous integration tool that is built for speed and simplicity.
+This repository contains scripts that can be used on Semaphore to extend the functionality and customize the build and deploy environment.

 ## Usage